M-Outlaw/BootCamp-Mod-4-School_District_Analysis/README.md

 ### Cleaning and Organizing the Data
 Before any analysis can begin, the data must be cleaned.
 - Step.
 1 - Remove any student prefixes and suffixes that do not correspond to their actual name, such as Dr. or DDS.
 - Step.
-2 - Determine some basic calculations to be able to compare the schools (refered to as "the 5 number school report" for the rest of this anlaysis).
+2 - Determine some basic calculations to be able to compare the schools (referred to as "the 5 number school report" for the rest of this analysis).
   * The average student math score for each school.
   * The average student reading score for each school.
   * The percentage of students who passed the math test.